techidaily/site-games-able/source/_posts/cross-platform-connectivity-stream-decks-secure-link-to-your-desktop.md

 ## How to Set Up Barrier on Steam Deck

  To be able to follow along, make sure to switch your Steam Deck to its**Desktop mode** .
-For more on that, read our guide on[how to use the Steam Deck as a desktop replacement](https://www.makeuseof.com/how-to-use-steam-deck-as-a-desktop-replacement/) .To install Barrier, start by running KDE's**Discover** (Software Center).
+For more on that, read our guide on [how to use the Steam Deck as a desktop replacement](https://www.makeuseof.com/how-to-use-steam-deck-as-a-desktop-replacement/) .To install Barrier, start by running KDE's**Discover** (Software Center).

 ![Steam Deck Discover Software Center](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/steam-deck-discover-software-center.jpg)